jeffpressm/helpspace/README.md

 ### 🤖 The Automated Part

-1. A user fills out "get help" or "give help" form.
+1. A user fills out an embedded "get help" or "give help" form.
 1. A Zapier "zap" is triggered whenever a new form is submitted.
 1. The user's data is added to a ["Client"](https://docs.google.com/spreadsheets/d/1hqERQuL9Q5WGttew0v5JqxizXzBRrMoe7ID6jioT-cc/edit#gid=0) or ["Advisor"](https://docs.google.com/spreadsheets/d/1hqERQuL9Q5WGttew0v5JqxizXzBRrMoe7ID6jioT-cc/edit#gid=272579147) spreadsheet, depending on which role they chose.
 1. If the user is a "client", the zap creates a Google Drive folder and copies a document to it, edited with information specific to the client.
 They are sent an email with links to their dashboard and the google drive folder.